marcheygroup/magento-actions/README.md

        uses: marchey/magento-actions@v3.21
        env:
          COMPOSER_AUTH: ${{secrets.COMPOSER_AUTH}}
-         MAGENTO_PATH: '/magento'  # if your magento is not at root of the github repository
        with:
          process: 'build'
+         magento_path: '/magento'  # if your magento is not at root of the github repository
+         pwa_path: '/pwa'  # pwa code folder
+         env_values:
  ```

  Config Example when under magento 2.3 & lower